diasdmhub/Zabbix_Out_of_The_Box/media/wa_gowa/README.md

 4. Proceed to Zabbix and go to the `Alerts` > `Media types` menu.
 5. [Import the GOWA media type](#%EF%B8%8F-download).
 6. Open the WhatsApp GOWA media type configuration and set up its parameters according to your environment.

-    a.
-Set up the GOWA URL schema by filling in the `gowa_schema` parameter.
+    - Set up the GOWA URL schema by filling in the `gowa_schema` parameter.
-    b.
-Set up the GOWA URL domain name by filling in the `gowa_domain` parameter.
+    - Set up the GOWA URL domain name by filling in the `gowa_domain` parameter.
-    c.
-Set up the GOWA URL port number by filling in the `gowa_port` parameter.
+    - Set up the GOWA URL port number by filling in the `gowa_port` parameter.
-    d.
-Set up the GOWA authentication username and password by filling in the `gowa_user` and `gowa_pass` parameters, respectively.
+    - Set up the GOWA authentication username and password by filling in the `gowa_user` and `gowa_pass` parameters, respectively.
-    e.
-If the destination WhatsApp ID is a group, set the `to_group` parameter to `true`.
+    - If the destination WhatsApp ID is a group, set the `to_group` parameter to `true`.
 Otherwise, leave it as `false`.
-    f.
-The `wa_msg_duration` parameter is set to **7 days** (_604800 seconds_) by default.
+    - The `wa_msg_duration` parameter is set to **7 days** (_604800 seconds_) by default.
 If desired, set it to a different value of your choosing.
 Set it to `0` or leave it blank to remove the time limit.
-    g.
-If a HTTP proxy connection is required, set the proxy URL in the format of `[protocol://][username[:password]@]domain.name[:port]`.
+    - If a HTTP proxy connection is required, set the proxy URL in the format of `[protocol://][username[:password]@]domain.name[:port]`.
 See the [HTTP agent proxy configuration][http_proxy].

     ![WhatsApp GOWA parameters](./image/wa_gowa_parameters.png)

 7. You can optionally further customize the WhatsApp messages in the `Media templates` tab.
 8. Make sure your media type is enabled.
 9. Go to the `Users` > `Users` menu option and [create or edit the destination user][user_config].

-    a.
-In the user's `Media` tab, add the WhatsApp GOWA media type.
+    - In the user's `Media` tab, add the WhatsApp GOWA media type.
-    b.
-Add the user or group ID to the `Send to` field.
+    - Add the user or group ID to the `Send to` field.

     ![User media configuration](./image/wa_gowa_user_media.png)

 10. After setting up the media type, you can [create actions][create_actions] using the `Send message` operation with the WhatsApp GOWA media type.

 <BR>